 When it comes to productivity, different things work for different people.

 But there are some productivity hacks that work for most people.
-Time estimates is one of them.
+Using task duration estimates aka time estimates is one of them.

 What are time estimates?

 Whenever you create a task you also include how long you think it will take you to complete the task.

 Whenever I introduce this strategy to a client they get super excited to try it out.
 And later they come back raving about how much it’s helped them with their work.